Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Problem Formulation and Target of Analysis

-MGDA finds $\lambda^*(x)$ in \eqref{eq:lambd-det-prob} using the full-batch gradient $\nabla F_S(x)$, and then constructs $d(x) = -\nabla F_S(x) \lambda^*(x)$, a CA direction for all empirical objectives $f_{S,m}(x)$.
+MGDA finds $\lambda^*(x)$ in~\eqref{eq:ca_direction_problem} using the full-batch gradient $\nabla F_S(x)$, and then constructs $d(x) = -\nabla F_S(x) \lambda^*(x)$, a CA direction for all empirical objectives $f_{S,m}(x)$; see details in Algorithm~\ref{alg:MGDA}.
 However, in practical statistical learning settings, the full-batch gradient $\nabla F_S(x)$ may be costly to obtain, and thus one may resort to a stochastic estimate of $\nabla F_S(x)$ instead.
-The direct stochastic counterpart of MGDA, referred to as the stochastic multi-gradient algorithm in \citep{liu2021stochastic}, replaces the full-batch gradients $\nabla f_{S, m}(x)$ in (\ref{eq:lambd-det-prob}) with their stochastic approximations $\nabla f_{z, m}(x)$ for $z\in S$, which, however, introduces a biased stochastic estimate of $\lambda_{t+1}^*$, thus a biased CA direction; see \citep[Section~2.3]{fernando2022mitigating}.
+The direct stochastic counterpart of MGDA, referred to as the stochastic multi-gradient algorithm in \citep{liu2021stochastic}, replaces the full-batch gradients $\nabla f_{S, m}(x)$ in (\ref{eq:ca_direction_problem}) with their stochastic approximations $\nabla f_{z, m}(x)$ for $z\in S$, which, however, introduces a biased stochastic estimate of $\lambda_{t+1}^*$, thus a biased CA direction; see~\citep[Section~4]{liu2022convergence} and~\citep[Section~2.3]{fernando2022mitigating}.

 To provide a tight analysis, we introduce a simple yet theoretically grounded stochastic variant of MGDA - stochastic Multi-Objective gradient with DOuble sampling algorithm (MoDo).
-MoDo obtains an unbiased stochastic estimate of the gradient of problem~\eqref{eq:lambd-det-prob} through double sampling and iteratively updates $\lambda$.
-At each iteration $t$, denote $z_{t,s}$ as an independent sample from $S$ with $s \in [3]$, and $\nabla F_{z_{t,s}}(x_t)$ as a stochastic estimate of $\nabla F_{S}(x_t)$.
-MoDo updates $x_t$ and $\lambda_t$ as
+MoDo obtains an unbiased stochastic estimate of the gradient of problem~\eqref{eq:ca_direction_problem} through double (independent) sampling because